nexthai/AI-agents/Embedding/README.md

 This project implements a basic Transformer architecture in PyTorch.
 It includes the core building blocks of the original encoder-decoder Transformer model, including multi-head attention, positional encoding, encoder layers, decoder layers, masking logic, and final vocabulary projection.

-The implementation is designed to demonstrate how a sequence-to-sequence Transformer processes source and target token sequences and produces token-level prediction logits over the target vocabulary.

 ## Functionality Overview

 The model takes two input sequences: